Construction Contract Types in NSW — Fixed Price, Cost Plus, and What to Avoid

 Additional items that should be in every contract: • Detailed inclusions list with specifications • Variation process — how changes are requested, priced, and approved • Extension of time provisions — what are legitimate reasons for delay? • Defect management — process for reporting and rectifying defects at handover and during the warranty period • Insurance requirements — builder's risk insurance during construction

-Buildana uses NSW Fair Trading-compliant contracts with comprehensive inclusions lists.
+Buildana uses NSW Fair Trading-compliant contracts with detailed inclusions lists.
 We walk every client through the contract before signing — ensuring you understand every clause.
 For information about our building process, visit /design-build/design-and-construct.
 Contact us at /contact to discuss your project.